promised-ai/redpoll-website/content/blog/ds-death-spiral.md

         <img src="/img/workflows/standard-03.png" style="max-width: 190px;">
     </div>
     <div class="col-xs-12 col-sm col-right">
-        <p>However, it turns out you do not have &mdash; or cannot get &mdash; the data you need, so you must reformulate the question to reflect the state of the data.</p>
+        <p style="font-size:150%;">However, it turns out you do not have &mdash; or cannot get &mdash; the data you need, so you must reformulate the question to reflect the state of the data.</p>
     </div>
 </div>